Liam Hallam is a sports science graduate. He is also a keen cyclist and a lover of the Derbyshire Dales and Peak District.

 After walking over the top of Kinder Scout you can see the Pennine Way.

-The Pennine Way is a long-distance path that starts in Edale, heading over to Barber Booth and then travels over the Pennines.
+The Pennine Way is a long-distance path that starts in Edale, heading over to Barber Booth, and then travels over the Pennines.
 The Peak District forms the southernmost point of the Pennine's which make their way up to the North West of England.
-It can make a fantastic long-distance walking trip through the seemingly remote Pennine Hills despite the fact that you're never quite far away from civilisation.
+It can make a fantastic long-distance walking trip through the seemingly remote Pennine Hills despite the fact that you're never quite far away from civilization.